-From June 2008 to December 2009, Mr. Tilden was the Intelligence and Security Advisor to the Deputy Under Secretary for Counterterrorism and the National Nuclear Security Administration’s Office of Nuclear Counterterrorism.
-From 2004 to 2008, Mr. Tilden was the director of the Counterterrorism Division (CTD), within the Energy Department’s Office of Intelligence and Counterintelligence, which was responsible for providing technical intelligence analysis on; terrorist radiological and nuclear capabilities; potential terrorist threats to nuclear facilities, materials, and activities; and worldwide nuclear materials holdings and their security (Nuclear Materials Information Program – NMIP).
-From 2003 to 2004, Mr, Tilden was an intelligence and program analyst for the Office of Security Policy advising on Design Basis Threat policies for the department.
-Mr. Tilden is a retired Chief Warrant Officer (Counterintelligence and All-Source Intelligence) and served in both active and reserve capacities including Desert Shield/Desert Storm and Enduring Freedom/Noble Eagle.
-Mr. Tilden graduated from the University of Maryland in 1990 and completed post-graduate studies in strategic intelligence from DIA’s Joint Military Intelligence College in 1999.
-He is the proud father of Addison, a recent graduate of Salisbury University.
+Before that, Tilden served as the intelligence and security advisor to the deputy under secretary for Counterterrorism and NNSA's Office of Nuclear Counterterrorism.
+From 2004 to 2008, he previously was director of the Counterterrorism Division of DOE's Office of Intelligence and Counterintelligence, which was responsible for providing technical intelligence analysis on; terrorist radiological and nuclear capabilities; potential terrorist threats to nuclear facilities, materials, and activities; and worldwide nuclear materials holdings and their security.
+He also served as an intelligence and program analyst for the Office of Security Policy advising on Design Basis Threat policies for DOE.

 Tilden is a retired Army chief warrant officer (counterintelligence and all-source intelligence) and served in both active and reserve capacities including the Desert Shield/Desert Storm and Enduring Freedom/Noble Eagle operations.